 Food & H20

 We typically live on bottled H2O which can be purchased at any SuperMercado or Kiosko on most every street corner in the city.
 It’s rare, but we’ve run out of bottled water and resorted (temporarily) to tap without consequences.

 It’s useful to note if this is your first trip to BsAs that the Portenos (citizens of the city) traditionally eat dinner LATE in the evening.
-Most restaurants are CLOSED in the late afternoon and rarely open for service before 8pm.
+Many high-end restaurants are CLOSED in the late afternoon and rarely open for service before 8pm.
 Popular restaurants get packed around 10 or 11pm.
-Don’t panic about closed restaurants in the late afternoons or early evenings.
-Countless cafes serving lighter fare or tapas are heavily favored for a “pre-dinner/close of business hours” snack.
-This is the time of day when most Portenos indulge their passion for their signature hot tea, MATE which is typically served in gourds accessed by the elegant ‘bombilla,’ the Argentine version of our American straw.
+In the meantime, countless cafes serving lighter fare or tapas are heavily favored during pre-dinner/close of business day hours.
+This is when many Portenos indulge their passion for their signature hot tea, MATE – typically served in gourds and the ubiquitous bombilla, the Argentine version of our American straw.

 For more about Argentine food, check out this amusing article: http://www.idlewords.com/2006/04/argentina_on_two_steaks_a_day.htm

 An ex-pat ‘foodie’ living in BsAs has a blog containing great restaurant recommendations: http://www.saltshaker.net/